-However, to develop a Grab or Uber like App and get into the Apple App Store and Google Play Store isn’t novice cup of tea.
-Taking a piece of ride-sharing market requires that you offer a frictionless access, great experiences for both users, and a strong brand recognition.
+However, to develop a Grab or Uber-like App and get into the Apple App Store and Google Play Store isn’t novice cup of tea.
+Taking a piece of the ride-sharing market requires that you offer a frictionless access, great experiences for both users, and a strong brand recognition.

 Can you improve the quality of an existing service and offer it on demand?
 If so, then you can be the next Grab or Uber.

-Take Uber for example, they launched in San Francisco of majority of tech communities and they managed to spread word by mouth among the tech community.
+Take Uber, for example, they launched in San Francisco of the majority of tech communities and they managed to spread the word by mouth among the tech community.

 How did they do it?

 By hosting tech events and sponsoring few and giving the participants free rides for these events.
 From this, the early Uber adopters who didn’t like the quality of traditional taxi services took social media and blogging platforms to tell their friends about this cool new app.